 Pregnant moms have a lot to keep up with.
 Between extra doctor visits and preparing for a new family member, oral health care can fall by the wayside.
 But oral health during pregnancy should still be a priority.

-Gingivitis is an early stage of gum disease – or periodontal disease – that causes inflammation of the gums and bone that support your teeth.
+Gingivitis is an early stage of gum disease – or periodontal disease – that causes inflammation of the gums and bones that support your teeth.
 If left untreated it can lead to tooth loss.
 If you’ve had gingivitis before, you’re more likely to get it again while pregnant.

 Even though your body – including your mouth – goes through changes during pregnancy, the best way to keep up your oral health is the same as every day.
 Brush your teeth twice a day with fluoride toothpaste, floss regularly, and visit the dentist.